Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-We took the existing scenario we had and instead of configuring a mock to return canned data, we create a fake blob storage and fill it with data.
-This way we don't make the assumption that retrieving a document should call a certain method, but instead rely on the completeness of the behavior provided by our fake.
+Here we took an existing test and rather than configure a mock to return a preconfigured response, we create a fake blob storage and fill it with data directly.
+This way we don't need to assume that retrieving a document should call a certain method, but instead just rely on the completeness of the behavior provided by our fake.

-However, despite being able to eliminate one of the assumptions, we are still left with the other one, namely that we rely on a particular filename pattern to be used for storing documents.
+However, despite being able to eliminate one of the assumptions, we are still left with another one.
+Our test still expects that calling `GetDocumentAsync()` should look for the document inside the `docs/` namespace.

 Even though we replaced a mock with a fake, we are still relying on internal interactions between `DocumentManager` and `IBlobStorage` as a means to facilitate preconditions in our test.
 In other words, our test still verifies internal specifics, rather than the behavior.